Category Archives: Recreation

 And Now…

-Today Claire asked to make Simba, from the Lion King.
+Today Bean asked to make Simba, from the Lion King.
 She hasn’t seen the movies but is obsessed with the songs, especially The Lion Sleeps Tonight, Hakuna Matata, and He Lives In You.
 She wanted to also make his father and an elephant friend.
 Thank goodness for paper plates, construction paper, glue and paint!
-Claire painted the whole thing.
+Bean painted the whole thing.
 She cut the noses of the lions and them and the eyes on.
 She glued the elephants nails and eyes on.

 simba, simba's daddy, & elephant friend

 Last week we made necklaces for each other, because on Thursday I head to Hazy Moon Zen Center to sit my first sesshin with my teacher, Maezen, and Nyogen Roshi.
 We used Shrinky Dinks, and I wrote her message to me and one to her (the handwriting is choppy because I wrote backward so it would read properly on the shiny side.)
 My favorite color is green and hers is yellow (though trending toward pink), so we’ll feel connected while I’m gone.
 I’m sure we’ll feel connected regardless, but this is a tangible connection for us both, a sort of talisman.
-It will be a fine time for Claire and her Daddy to go on special outings.
+It will be a fine time for Bean and her Daddy to go on special outings.
 I’ll be home Sunday evening from “Buddhist Summer Camp” (as Hub jokingly calls it) — one step (at least) closer to enlightenment.

 love necklaces